BrMacCath/Table-of-Contents/README.md

 <img src="/assets/table at cursor.gif" />

+This table will update after you update a title.
+It does not do it after every keystroke though.
+If you change a title and then add text to a new line it may update then.
+Note that if there is an issue with updating, there is a command to update the table called update the table of contents.
 # Set Up

 You can adjust a some of the settings for your table of contents.
 Note that most settings do not adjust table of contents that have already been made.
 Those you will have to update manually.
 The one exception to this is the list of characters you want to remove from titles.